2022 United States gubernatorial elections: Georgia

 Incumbent Republican governor Brian Kemp won re-election to a second term, defeating Democratic nominee Stacey Abrams in a rematch.
 Abrams conceded on election night.
 The primary occurred on May 24, 2022.
 Kemp was sworn in for a second term on January 12, 2023.

 Kemp was endorsed by former Vice President Mike Pence.
-He faced a primary challenge from former U.S. Senator David Perdue, who was endorsed by former President Donald Trump after Kemp refused to overturn the results of the 2020 presidential election in Georgia.
+He faced a primary challenge from former U.S. Senator David Perdue, who was endorsed by former president Donald Trump after Kemp refused to overturn the results of the 2020 presidential election in Georgia.

 Stacey Abrams, the former Minority Leader of the Georgia House of Representatives and founder of Fair Fight Action who was narrowly defeated by Kemp in the 2018 gubernatorial election, was once again the Democratic nominee for the governorship.
 This was Georgia's first gubernatorial rematch since 1950.

 Libertarian Shane T. Hazel, the Libertarian nominee for U.S. Senate in 2020, also declared he would run.
 This race was one of six Republican-held governorships up for election in 2022 in a state carried by Joe Biden in the 2020 presidential election.

-Despite Kemp's narrow 55,000-vote victory in 2018, which was Georgia's closest gubernatorial election since 1966, he went on to win by 300,000 votes (7.5%) - the largest raw vote victory for a Georgia governor since 2006.
+Despite Kemp's narrow 55,000-vote victory in 2018, which was Georgia's closest gubernatorial election since 1966, he went on to win by 300,000 votes (7.5%) – the largest raw vote victory for a Georgia governor since 2006.
 The race was seen as a potential benefit to Herschel Walker, who ran in the concurrent Senate race, as it was speculated Kemp's strong performance could help Walker avoid a runoff.
-He vastly underperformed compared to Kemp, however, and lost to incumbent Democratic Senator Raphael Warnock in the December 6 runoff election.term.
+He vastly underperformed compared to Kemp, however, and lost to incumbent Democratic senator Raphael Warnock in the December 6 runoff election.

 Hawaii

-Incumbent Democratic Governor David Ige was term-limited and ineligible to run for a third term.
+Incumbent Democratic governor David Ige was term-limited and ineligible to run for a third consecutive term.
 Incumbent lieutenant governor Josh Green was the Democratic nominee, and faced former lieutenant governor Duke Aiona, the Republican nominee.
 This marked the third time Aiona had been the Republican gubernatorial nominee, having previously run unsuccessfully in 2010 and 2014.
 Green won the election with 63.2% of the vote with Aiona receiving 36.8% of the vote.

 Green's performance was the highest percentage of the vote ever received by any gubernatorial candidate in the state's history.
 Despite this, Aiona performed 3 points better and received 20,000 more raw votes than Andria Tupola did in 2018.

 Idaho

-Governor Brad Little was elected in 2018 with 59.8% of the vote and is ran for re-election to a second term.
+Governor Brad Little was elected in 2018 with 59.8% of the vote and ran for re-election to a second term.
 Little won his re-election bid by a landslide, defeating his Democratic challenger Stephen Heidt.

 Incumbent lieutenant governor Janice McGeachin announced a primary challenge to Little, but Little won the Republican primary.
-Anti-government activist Ammon Bundy also announced a run for the Republican nomination, but switched to an Independent on February 17, 2022.
+Anti-government activist Ammon Bundy also announced a run for the Republican nomination, but switched to an independent on February 17, 2022.

 The Democratic nominee is Stephen Heidt.